davistdaniel/PiHoleLongTermStats/README.md

 ## 🔁 Optional: Auto-Restart Script
 You can use the following helper script to periodically refresh your Pi-hole FTL database and restart the dashboard container automatically using Docker Compose.
-This ensures the dashboard stays up-to-date with the latest DNS query data.

 ### auto_pihole_LT_stats.sh
 ```bash
 #!/bin/bash